stanlysamuel/SpanningBroadcastTLA/README.md

 `CHILDREN` is a map mapping processes to their children `PARENT` is a map mapping processes to their parent.

-The definition `TypeOK` contains constraints for the above constants.
+The definition `SBConstOK` contains constraints for the above constants.

 A possible instantiation of the above parameters for the model is shown below: